 How to hold B-flat

 I think the first thing you will encounter is the B-flat.
-There are three different ways to hold the B-flat.
+There are three different fingerings for playing the B-flat.
 Here is a diagram.

 The top one (1) is the basic way to hold it.
 Basically, this is what you need to learn.